Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 - Resource Group
 - Resource

-This module supports following types of principals:
+This module supports the following types of principals:

 - User
 - Group